alexjv89/docs.cashflowy.io/content/pages/jobs/cli.md

 ---
 Also simply called "Cashflowy CLI" or "Cashflowy Jobs CLI".

-The Cashflowy CLI provides a fast, efficienct way manage jobs across multiple Cashflowy orgs.
+The Cashflowy CLI provides a fast, efficienct way to manage runner jobs across multiple Cashflowy orgs.
 It supports
 * the creation of new Runner Jobs
 * modification of existing Runner Jobs